The CDD Pilot Project in the People's Republic of China

 The report also discusses challenges that arose during the project that will have to be addressed before the community-driven development approach is more widely implemented in the country and elsewhere in Asia.

-This report, entitled The CDD Pilot Project in the People's Republic of China: Sharing Knowledge on Community-Driven Development, has been prepared by Zhuang Kongshao, a professor at the Zhejiang University in Zhejiang Province, People's Republic of China.
+This report was prepared for the ADB by Zhuang Kongshao, a professor at the Zhejiang University in Zhejiang Province, People's Republic of China.

 - Executive Summary